Creative Balance Health | Women's Health, Functional Health, Nutritionist, Weight Loss

 Why Most Tests for Celiac Disease & Gluten Sensitivity Fail

-Celiac disease impacts approximately only 1% of the US population and has commonly been related to damage to the small intestine and digestive distress.
-The typical patients are gaunt and malnourished and react violently to foods containing gluten.
-When patients experience these symptoms, a biopsy of the small intestine is taken to identify the damage to the villi of the digestive tract.
+Celiac disease affects around 1% of the US population and is usually associated with harm to the small intestine and digestive problems.
+Affected individuals are often underweight and malnourished, and experience severe reactions to foods that contain gluten.
+If patients show these symptoms, doctors perform a biopsy of their small intestine to identify any damage to the villi of their digestive tract.

 To be truly medically diagnosed as having Celiac disease, 3 distinct markers ALL need to be present.

 #1.
-A DNA blood test looking for the presence of one or both Celiac-related genetic markers is done.
+A DNA blood test is done to look for the presence of one or both Celiac-related genetic markers.
 It has been concluded that Celiac disease is consistently associated with the DQ8 and DQ2 gene profiles.
-Either of these two genetic profiles, once identified in an individual, indicated that there is a greater possibility that he or she has Celiac disease.
+Once identified in an individual, either of these two genetic profiles indicates that there is a greater possibility that he or she has Celiac disease.

 #2.
 Elevated alpha-gliadin antibodies must be detected by another blood test, specifically to Transglutaminase (tTG)2 and/or Deglaminated Peptide (DGP).
 The presence of tTG2 indicates damage to the microvilli and gut mucosa.